takumi-saito/VrtSampleApp/README.md

-This is a demo app for Android visual regression testing using roborazzi.
+This is a demo app for Android visual regression testing using roborazzi and reg-suit.

 ### Demos
 - [Demo PR part 1 roborazzi](https://github.com/takumi-saito/VrtSampleApp/pull/2)